lisaevermore/start-typing/README.md

 Feel free to contribute to the development of this game.
 For bug reports, feature requests, or code contributions, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Testing
+**Validator Testing**
+- HTML:

-- JavaScript :
+- CSS:

-No errors were found when passing through the official Jshint validator
+- JavaScript : No errors were found when passing through the official [Jshint validator](https://jshint.com/)
   * There are 13 functions in this file.

-  Function with the largest signature take 1 arguments, while the median is 0.
+  * Function with the largest signature take 1 arguments, while the median is 0.

-  Largest function has 26 statements in it, while the median is 4.
+  * Largest function has 26 statements in it, while the median is 4.

-  The most complex function has a cyclomatic complexity value of 6 while the median is 1.
+  * The most complex function has a cyclomatic complexity value of 6 while the median is 1.

 ## License